OvaScience

 OvaScience was a publicly traded biotechnology company, focused on female infertility.
-It was founded in 2011 by Michelle Dipp, Richard Aldrich, Christoph Westphal, Jonathan Tilly, and David Sinclair and is based on scientific work done by Tilly concerning mammalian oogonial stem cells and work on mitochondria by Sinclair.
-Tilly's work was expectedly met with skepticism, as it warranted a paradigm-shift; however, many labs across the world have been able to reproduce his results over several decades.
+It was founded in 2011 by Michelle Dipp, Richard Aldrich, Christoph Westphal, Jonathan Tilly, and David Sinclair and is based on scientific work done by Tilly concerning mammalian oogonial stem cells (OSCs) and work on mitochondria by Sinclair.
+Tilly's work was expectedly met with skepticism, as it warranted a paradigm-shift.
+The existence and functional potential of mammalian OSCs remains highly controversial, and the prevailing scientific consensus has not accepted Tilly's proposed paradigm shift.
+While some allied research groups have reported isolating OSCs using cell-sorting techniques—often relying on the DDX4 protein as a surface marker—independent reproduction of the generation of functional oocytes has been heavily contested.
+Independent validation studies have shown that cells isolated using these methods do not actually express DDX4 on their surface and lack true germline identity, suggesting that the initial isolation protocols were based on methodological artifacts.

 History

 As of December 2016, the company was developing two in vitro fertilization services.
 One service, called "Augment", would harvest putative oogonial stem cells from a woman, extract mitochondria from those cells, and inject them into an oocyte from the woman, along with sperm, in a form of augmented intracytoplasmic sperm injection ("ICSI").
 In the other, which it calls "OvaTure," it would harvest putative oogonial stem cells from a woman, mature them into oocytes in vitro, and then fertilize them with ICSI.
 It had introduced the Augment service in 2014 in ten clinics located in the United Arab Emirates, Canada and Japan.
 The company's claims about its services were controversial from their first announcements.

 Dipp, Aldrich, Westphal, and Sinclair had previously worked together to found and develop Sirtris Pharmaceuticals around Sinclair's work on resveratrol — the company was sold to GlaxoSmithKline in 2008 for around $720 million and then was absorbed into GSK in 2013 after reservatrol was abandoned in 2010; Dipp, Westphal, and Aldrich were also involved in Alnara Pharmaceuticals, which was sold to Eli Lilly in 2010 for around $180 million and was also later abandoned by its purchaser when its technology failed.